Akashshetgar/Article-Reader/README.md

 1. Download the repo and open the entire folder in your IDE/editor.

-2. Using pip install method, in your terminal, install selenium, pyttsx3, BeautifulSoup4 and bs4 modules
+2. Using pip install method, in your terminal, install selenium, pyttsx3 and bs4 modules.

 3. Run the ‘ARGUI.py’ file, not the other files.